 - 8 paystubs or an employers statement for new employment(start date, hourly rate and hours and schedule)

-- Verification of residence and household composition (landlord form, lease, collateral verification form)
+- Verification of residence and household composition (Shelter Verification Form, lease, collateral verification form)

 - Completed child support forms for each child